 The National Evangelical Synod of Syria and Lebanon

-With over 1.2 million Syrian refugees registered in Lebanon and more than 60% of them children, the National Evangelical Synod of Syria and Lebanon has opened six schools, under the auspices of local Presbyterian congregations, to serve these children who are mostly Muslim and have never been to school.
+With over 1.2 million Syrian refugees registered in Lebanon and more than 60% of them children, the National Evangelical Synod of Syria and Lebanon has opened four schools, under the auspices of local Presbyterian congregations, to serve these children who are mostly Muslim and may have never attended school because of the war.
 Also, some Syrian children, with financial assistance, can attend the regular synod schools in Lebanon.
 In Syria, Presbyterian university students require help with transportation and housing.

 The Outreach Foundation is seeking gifts totaling $50,000 to help educate Syrian children and young people, be they refugees in Lebanon or those who remain in war but are preparing for God’s future in their own land.